LukePappa/Ourism/text.md

 The next level is blissful surrender: blind surrender is touched by a faint spark of bliss.

-Then comes loving surrender: the bliss deepens into a clear experience of divine love; you feel God more confidently and can direct your surrender toward that presence.
+Then comes loving surrender: the bliss deepens into a clear experience of Divine Love; you feel God more confidently and can direct your surrender toward that presence.

-Next is complete surrender: divine love consumes you and you feel God throughout your whole body.
+Next is complete surrender: Divine Love consumes you and you feel God throughout your whole body.
 This is a state of ecstasy and rapture.

 The final stage is utter, absolute surrender: union with God is attained.